ChorusOne/predictomatic/docs/user_guide.md

 When you are the only participant in a market, or when all participants bet in the same direction, it’s the system that takes the other side of the bet.

+When you trade against the automated market maker, you <em>swap</em> outcome shares.
+For example, you buy 5 Yes shares, and you pay for that with 10 No shares.
+Even though only outcome shares change hands, every swap implies a price per share, and therefore a probability.
+The ratio of No:Yes corresponds to the odds of a positive outcome.
+Odds of 10:5 mean a probability of 10/15, so about 67% probability that ‘Yes’ will happen, and 33% that ‘No’ will happen.
+In other words, the average price you paid was $0.67 per Yes share.
+When you move the slider to trade, the user interface displays this average price in points for your convenience, even though only outcome shares change hands.